joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

 Raspberry Pi 4), and then it enters into Deep-Sleep until triggered again.

-But, how can I trigger a key holder?, my first guess was a mechanical solution in which activates a sort of a lever when the keys are hold like a limit switch
+But, how can I trigger a key holder?, my first guess was a mechanical solution in which activates a sort of a lever whenever the keys are placed like a limit switch

 {%
   include picture_with_note.html